 Some of us were excited to see what is dubbed “the Christmas Star.”
-Jupiter and Saturn moved very close together to appear as one ‘star.’
+Jupiter and Saturn moved close together to appear as one ‘star.’
 The ancients called the planets wandering stars because of the observable movement they made in the skies.

 But did you miss the significance of the timing?

 I’m not talking about it happening on the winter solstice, or so very close to the time we celebrate the birth of Jesus.
-I am talking about the fleeting glimpse any of us are able to get of it.
+I am talking about the fleeting glimpse any of us are able to get off it.

 That is the small glimmer of our lives here on earth as compared to eternity.
 It’s too short.
 The most important thing to understand about that shortness, salvation is available here and now.

 For He says: “In an acceptable time I have listened to you, and in the day of salvation I have helped you.”2 Corinthians 6:2 — Modern English Version (Thinline Edition.; Lake Mary, FL: Passio, 2014)